zeusssz/banquode/README.md

-# banquode
+# Banquo(de)
-Code for a spooky scary ghost drone
+Code for the drone flying our dear Shakespearean ghost, used for the Macbeth Play